Buying a Used Nissan Leaf Is Really Smart

 That will begin charging immediately, but it doesn't turn the timer off permanently, so next time you plug in the Leaf it will wait until the designated time, unless you push the override button again or turn off the timer in Settings.

-Q: Should I get a Tesla Model 3 instead?
+Q: Should I get a Tesla Model 3 or Model Y instead?

-A: [Update OCT 2019] The Model 3 is a better car, and Model 3s are now pouring off the assembly lines, for about $40K with a 240-mile range.
-If you can afford it, the Tesla is going to be a much better vehicle in all kinds of way.
+A: [Update OCT 2020] Teslas are better cars in all kinds of ways, and they are now pouring off the assembly lines, for about $35K with a 250-mile range.
+If you can afford it, go with the Tesla.
+People really like them.
 But for most people a $15K used Leaf is the way to go -- affordable and saves money every day compared to any gasoline vehicle.

 Q: Should I get a Chevy Bolt instead?